vinkodlak/rigpro.consulting/src/pages/blog/2020-05-25-using-hydrarackers.md

   On a recent drilling campaign on the Maersk Viking in West Africa, RIGPRO operational petrophysicists worked with the drill crew and service company on a new innovate technique to deploy logging tools on the drill floor.
-Two Hydraracker PRS system was utilized for conveyance from the auxiliary well center and aux mouse hole to the main well center after a full function check saving over 10 days rig time over a 6 well project.
+Two Hydraracker PRS systems were utilized for conveyance from the auxiliary well center and aux mouse hole to the main well center after a full function check of logging tools saving over 10 days rig time over a 6 well project.
 A first in the industry!
 featuredpost: false
 featuredimage: /img/IMG_5238.JPG
 tags: